Koookadooo/producers_consumers/README.md

-# Simulated File System Project
+# Producer-Consumer Problem

 ## Building

 **Command line:**

-- `make` to build the project.
-This will produce an executable called `testfs`.
+- `make` to build.
+An executable called `pc` will be produced.
-- `make test` to build and run the project.
-Produces and executes `testfs`

 ## Using the executable:

-To run the simulation:
+To run the program:

-- The executable does not require command line arguments but relies on a predefined test image file named `test.img`.

-**Example:** `./testfs`
+- `num_producers`: Number of producers (threads) generating events.
+- `num_consumers`: Number of consumers (threads) consuming events.
+- `num_events`: Number of events each producer will generate.
+- `max_outstanding`: Maximum number of outstanding (produced but not yet consumed) events allowed at a time.

+**Example:** `./pc 2 4 5 2`

-This command runs the program which tests the functionality of opening, writing to, reading from, and closing a simulated file system image.
+This command runs the program with 2 producers and 4 consumers.
+Each producer generates 5 events, and the system allows a maximum of 2 events outstanding at a time.

 ## Files

-- `testfs.c`: Main program source file that includes tests for file system operations.
+- `pc.c`: Main program source file that includes the producer and consumer logic.
-- `block.c`: Contains the definitions of functions to manage data blocks within the file system image.
+- `eventbuf.c`: Contains the definitions of functions to manage event buffers.
-- `block.h`: Header file for `block.c` with function declarations and constants.
-- `image.c`: Manages the file system image file including opening and closing operations.
-- `image.h`: Header file for `image.c` which includes function declarations and the file descriptor.
+- `eventbuf.h`: Header file for `eventbuf.c`.
-- `Makefile`: File which builds the executable and handles cleaning operations.
+- `Makefile`: File which builds the executable.

 ## Data

-This program simulates file system operations by manipulating data blocks within a single large file (`test.img`), mimicking the behavior of a block-based file system:

-- Data is managed in blocks of 4096 bytes.
-- Each operation on blocks is encapsulated through the `block.c` implementations.
+This program uses a FIFO queue (`eventbuf`) to manage events:

+- Events are integers uniquely identified by `producer_number * 100 + event_number`.

 ## Functions